cldeluna/pyats_intro/README.md

 None of the answers I found to this question really made much sense to me initially.

 A Python3 based **Test Automation and Validation Framework** developed by Cisco (but open and extensible to any vendor) is probably the best short answer but still too vague to be of much use.

-For a while I dismissed it because I though it was a python testing framework like PyTest or Unittest and didn't have time to delve any further but common sense told me there had to be more to it than that.
+For a while I dismissed it because I though it was a python testing framework like PyTest or Unittest but common sense told me there had to be more to it than that.

 When I had time to look deeper it was clear that this was a **python framework to help you test your network**!
 Like, really test!